pavanrshankar/LexicalAnalyzer/README.md

 1. Download all the files to directory containing python application

+2. Add input to a text file and save it in the destination containing python application

-2. Run the lexer.py directly by opening file in Python 2.7 or
+3. Run the lexer.py directly by opening file in Python 2.7 or
    Type the following code in python application:

                                                 import lexer
                                                 lexer.main()

+4. Specify the name of input file on being  prompted for input

 Note:
 > Make sure the test case files are in the same folder as the lexer.py program for convenience.